Here is a partial listing:

 *The last 50% are simply not engaged.
 They are just kind of present, but not inspired by their work or their managers.

 Ann will share several ways to inspire employees to engage.
-She will also share strategies that have worked for some of her clients.
+She will also share real-life changes some companies have made.

 Five Dysfunctions of a Team